Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Reading to Canary Wharf (Elizabeth line) on the fastest train in 1h 6m, usually 1h 25m.
-Each day, 137 trains leave from Reading, starting at 02:24 and ending at 23:52.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Reading to Canary Wharf (Elizabeth line), take the fastest train in 1 hour 6 minutes, typically 1 hour 25 minutes.
+Daily, 132 trains depart from Reading, with the first at 02:24 and the last at 23:52.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 Plan your journey from Reading to Canary Wharf (Elizabeth line) with ease.
 Explore the first and last train times, departure and arrival stations, distance, journey time, and price options to make the most of your trip.